naacl-org/naacl-2021-website/_pages/calls/papers.md

   - Ted Pedersen (University of Minnesota Duluth)
   - Thamar Solorio (University of Houston)
 - General chair: Jill Burstein (Educational Testing Service)

+## Frequently Asked Questions

+**What date should we use, the submission date or the release date?**

+This question relates to the fact that venues like arxiv.org can take up to three days to publish the paper.
+The date that counts is submission date of a non-anonymized version.
+So you may submit a non-anonymized version to arxiv or other preprint servers up until November 2nd.

+**I want to submit my NAACL paper to a non-archival workshop with submission date BEFORE the anonymity period starts, but that happens DURING the anonymity period.**

+The policy does not prevent this, so long as it is a non-archival version.

+**Can we advertise a non-anonymized version on social media or on other channels?**

+Not during the anonymity period.

+In general, however, we want to encourage authors to avoid things that will compromise double-blind reviewing.
+If you cannot wait to submit non-anonymized versions or if you need to have a non-anonymized version available earlier, consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for "short" (i.e., conference-length) papers.